A stable parareal-like method for the second order wave equation: Numerical Study of the New Algorithm

 In this example, we study the sensitivity of the algorithm to rank-truncation of the optimal phase corrector $\mathsf{\Omega_*}.$ We use the same spatial grid for both the coarse and the fine propagators in order to avoid error coming from interpolation/restriction.
 The fine propagator has an CFL number that is 20 times smaller than the coarse, and the coupling take place every 10 coarse steps.
 We sample several values for tolerance in Algorithm \ref{updatesvd} at $10^{-15},10^{-12},10^{-9},10^{-6},10^{-3}$.
 The parameters are tabulated below:

-Figure \ref{fig:ranktolerror} shows the relative errors along the iterations as the tolerance in the truncation of $\mathsf{\Omega}_*$ is varied.
+Figure \ref{fig:ranktolerror} shows the relative energy error along with the iterations as the tolerance in the truncation of $\mathsf{\Omega}_*$ is varied.
 The errors decrease in the first few.
-The rate of decrease seem independent of the set tolerance values.
-As more iterations progress, the errors convergence eventually stagnate at certain values that strongly correlate to the set tolerance values.
+The rate of decrease seem independent of the chosen tolerance values.
+As more iterations progress, the errors convergence eventually stagnate at certain values that strongly correlate to the chosen tolerance values.
 Particularly, the stagnated error values scale as the square root of the tolerance as shown on the right plot of Figure \ref{fig:ranktolerror}.
 This scaling can be explained by the fact that the tolerance corresponds to the truncation of $\mathsf{\Omega}_*$, which modifies the wave energy components, and we measure the square root of wave energy difference.
 Hence in general, the convergence rate of our method is expected to slow down after the error has passed $ 10^{-8}$ because the tolerance can only be as small as machine epsilon $10^{-16}$.
 Figure \ref{fig:numranktol} shows the number of retained singular values for different values of tolerance.
-For this simple example, it is reasonable for the number of singular values to stay the same at every iteration because the iteration is convergent and there is no new mode emerged in the spatially constant medium.